NJBLAGA/NathanBlaga_T1A2/README.md

 ### **Target Audience**

-- The target audience of my website is that of;
+- The target audience of my website is that of:
 - Future employers.
   - The key purpose of this portfolio website is to desmonstrate my mindset, passion capabilities and talents for future employment.
 - Future clients.